alicranck/Insights/README.md

 XGBoost to predict mortality rates of patients based on different measured features as well as clustering the patients, potentially aiding in choosing treatment.

+The project was built using JS(Angular), Flask, and MongoDB. all backend code was written in Python 3.6

 The project structure is as follows:

   '/' contains 'app.py' script to deploy flask server, as well as all python files necessary